mahynski/my_package/README.md

 $ for file in $(find . -type f -not -path "./.git/*"); do sed -i "s/my_package/my_awesome_new_package/g" $file; done
 ~~~

+You should similarly replace all instances of "mahynski" with your GitHub username.

 2. Get coding!

 Documentation